 Eight months later I was diagnosed with ADHD.
 No suprise there as ADHD is as heritable as height.
 That’s when it dawned on me that had my mother taken this same psychologist’s advice when I was a child, I would have never made it through college, law school or graduate law school.
 That's when I made the commitment to learn everything I could about ADHD, because so many of the professionals I consulted with didn’t seem to have a clue.

 Today, I believe that there is nothing defective about our ADHD brains.
 We’re MACs, in a Windows based world; we run on our own operating system.
 Like all of us with ADHD, my brain is interest driven.
 To be successful I needed to discover what it meant for me to live to my full potential because given my drivenness (a sign of hyperactivity btw), full potential was the only option.

 Beyond all this, I also know that my energy, creativity, fearlessness, and non-linear thinking (all ADHD “symptoms”) are in large part responsible for my success.
 I also know that ADHD women with their irreverent humor, energy and creativity are my people, my favorite people.
 I want to hear all about you!

-This podcast (ADHD for Smart Ass Women) is for smart, high-ability ADD/ADHD (diagnosed or suspecting) women who see their symptoms as more positive than negative.
-I’m committed to changing the conversation around ADHD.
-When I was diagnosed eight months after my son, my entire life suddenly made perfect sense but all I heard about was everything that my ADHD brain SHOULD be struggling with when in fact I would come to learn that my ADHD is responsible for some of my greatest strengths.
+When I was diagnosed with ADHD eight months after my son, my entire life suddenly made perfect sense but all I heard about was everything that my ADHD brain SHOULD be struggling with when in fact I would come to learn that my ADHD is responsible for some of my greatest strengths.
 Join me as we change the conversation around ADHD.